srikesav09/Portfolio/README.md

 ---

-## 📬 Contact Form
+# 📬 Contact Form

-The portfolio uses **EmailJS** to send messages directly from the contact form without requiring a backend server.
+The contact form is integrated with **EmailJS**, allowing visitors to send messages directly without requiring a backend server.

 ---

-## 🌟 Sections
+# 📄 Portfolio Sections

 - Hero
 - Highlights